Saurabh-gavali/quant-portfolio/README.md

 # Quant Puzzle Solutions

-Complete solutions to problems from Jane Street, Putnam.
+Complete solutions to problems from Jane Street, Putnam and Green Book.

 Each solution contains:
 - Problem statement